BhavanaNannuru/pomodoro-app/README.md

 ## 🎯 Objective

-This project was initially created as part of my learning journey by following a tutorial by [@CodingIsFun](https://www.youtube.com/watch?v=uUWG5cm2Los).
+This project was initially created as part of my learning journey by following a tutorial by [Create a Pomodoro Timer App in Python! | Tutorial by Alina Chudnova](https://www.youtube.com/watch?v=uUWG5cm2Los).
 While the current version replicates the core functionality, I plan to **enhance and customize** it further with additional productivity features and UI improvements.

 ---